-I am writing this completely off the cuff, but I was thinking about this yesterday when I threw together a delicious dish of chicken, veggies, and rice: I never thaw any meat!
-Never!
-I just cook it frozen!
+Yesterday, as I prepared a delicious dish of chicken, veggies, and rice, I had a realization: I never thaw my meat!
+I just cook it frozen.

-I will share how to cook the following:
+Here's how to cook the following from frozen:

 How to Cook Steaks and Chops